google/travel-impact-model/README.md

 *   *Supported by fallback to least efficient aircraft in the family:* For umbrella codes that refer to a group of aircraft, the least efficient aircraft in the family will be assumed.
+*   *Supported by fallback to similar aircraft type:* If there are estimates in the EEA data set for a similar aircraft, it is used for the estimate.
 *   *Not supported:* For aircraft types for which none of the cases above apply, there are no emissions estimates available.